JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/reformatting-with-alt-enter/index.md

 You get a live preview of what your code will look like if you press **Save**.
 When we save these changes, they are saved to your current [code style scheme](https://www.jetbrains.com/help/idea/configuring-code-style.html).

-If you don't like the changes and press **Escape** or **Cancel** to leave the dialog without saving, the code will revert to its previous incorrect formatting and without the curly braces on our `for` loop.
+If you don't like the changes and press **Escape** or **Cancel** to leave the dialog without saving, the code will revert to its previous formatting and without the curly braces on our `for` loop.

 ## Reformatting Code Settings
-In the next step we will take a look at the code style scheme in more detail and learn about some code style settings available to you.
+You might want to configure the code style for your project.
+We'll take a look at the settings to achieve that in the next step of this tutorial.